tillitis/tkey-verification/README.md

 ### Verification

 To verify a device, the user runs `tkey-verification verify`.

-We first retrieves the Unique Device Identifier (UDI), then look for a file under the `signatures/` directory named after its UDI, for example `signatures/0133704100000015`.
+It first retrieves the Unique Device Identifier (UDI) from the TKey under verification, then queries a web server for verification data under a base URL (current default is "https://example.com/verify") + UDI, for instance `0133704100000015`.

-Then we load the signer on the TKey and extract the device public key.
+From the verification data we learn the tag of the signer-app that was used when the verification was created, and the correct binary can thus loaded onto the TKey.
+The device public key can then be extracted from the TKey.
 We verify the vendor signature over the public key.
 This proves that the vendor has signed the same device public key.

 To check that the device under verification has the right private key we now ask the signer to sign a random challenge, resulting in a